lammps/lammps/doc/src/replicate.rst

 which use the stored data in the restart file can be defined before replication and then deleted via the :doc:`unfix <unfix>` command and re-defined after it.
-Or (2) the restart file can be converted to a data file (which deletes the stored fix infomation) and fixes defined after the replicate command.
+Or (2) the restart file can be converted to a data file (which deletes the stored fix information) and fixes defined after the replicate command.
 In both these scenarios, the per-atom fix information in the restart file is lost.